ichiee/Thanks_Octocat/Rust/basic_1.md

 you can make mutable. ----- however it is not very safe

-you can create unsag=fe block like
+you can create unsafe block like

 ```